 THE UNBELIEVABLE INTENSIVE CHI KUNG COURSE

 The Intensive Chi Kung Course is unbelievable.
-At a time when more than 80% of chi kung practitioners all over the world use chi kung techniques to practice gentle physical exercise, the Intensive Chi Kung Course covers material that ranges from beginners' level to masters' level over just three days, and applicants need not have any prior chi kung experience!
+At a time when more than 80% of chi kung practitioners all over the world use chi kung techniques to practice gentle physical exercise, the Intensive Chi Kung Course covers material that ranges from beginners' level to masters' level in just three days, and applicants need not have any prior chi kung experience!
 It is unprecedented in chi kung history,

 "Chi kung" is usually spelt in English.
 In Romanized Chinese, it is written as "qigong", with the same pronunciation as the English "chi kung".